Animal vaccination: History

 Animals have been both the receiver and the source of vaccines.
 Through laboratory testing, the first animal vaccine created was for chicken cholera in 1879 by Louis Pasteur.
 Pasteur also invented an anthrax vaccine for sheep and cattle in 1881, and the rabies vaccine in 1884.
 Monkeys and rabbits were used to grow and attenuate the rabies virus.
 Starting in 1881, dried spinal cord material from infected rabbits was given to dogs to inoculate them against rabies.
 The infected nerve tissue was dried to weaken the virus.
 Subsequently, in 1885, the vaccine was given to a 9-year-old boy infected with the rabies disease, Joseph Meister, who survived when no one had before.
 The French National Academy of Medicine and the world saw this feat as a breakthrough, and thus many scientists started to collaborate and further Pasteur's work.

 An indirect view of animal vaccinations is seen through smallpox.
 This is because the vaccine given to humans was animal based.
 Smallpox was a deadly disease most known for its rash and high death rate of 30% if contracted.

 Edward Jenner tested his theory in 1796, that if a human had already been infected with cowpox that they would be protected from smallpox.
 It proved to be true and thus started the pathway to the eradication of the disease.

-Through the World Health Organisation's eradication effort, at least 80% of people were vaccinated in every country.
+Through the World Health Organization's (WHO) eradication effort, at least 80% of people were vaccinated in every country.
 Subsequently, case finding and then ring vaccination was used, resulting in smallpox becoming the first eradication of a disease through vaccination in 1980.